DiffusionWorldViewer: Exposing and Broadening the Worldview Reflected by Generative Text-to-Image Models: Challenges and Design Opportunities

 \section{\worldviewer Challenges and Design Opportunities}

-To understand how to best support worldview analysis and editing, we explored users' needs and challenges through informal discussion with GTI users and ML researchers.
-Below, we synthesize existing challenges faced when using GTI models in practice relevant to the design of worldview analysis and editing tools.
+To understand how to best support worldview analysis and editing, we explored users' needs and challenges through informal discussion with TTI users and ML researchers and identified design opportunities where worldview tools could provide value to TTI users.